jhpyle/docassemble/_docs/config.md

 [cross-site request forgery].
 Set the `secretkey` to a random value that cannot be guessed.

+## password_secretkey

+The `password_secretkey` is used in the process of encrypting interview answers for users who log in using Google or Facebook.
+It defaults to `secretkey`.
+If the value changes, users who log in through Google or Facebook will not be able to resume stored interviews.

 ## png_resolution and png_screen_resolution

 When users supply PDF files and **docassemble** includes those files